omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 The above game correctly selects the inputs or outputs that are eligible to exit.
 However, we still need to enforce an ordering on exits to ensure that all outputs created by valid transactions will be paid out before any output created by an invalid transaction.
-We do this by ordering every exit by the position of the *youngest input* to the transaction referenced in each exit.
+We do this by ordering every exit by the position of the *youngest input* to the transaction referenced in each exit, regardless of whether an input or an output is being exited.

-## Exit Protocol Implementation
+## Exit Protocol

 ### Motivation